rohanshrestha09/where-is/README.md

 This extension contributes the following settings:

-* `whereIs.previewMode`: Configure how function definitions are previewed
-  * `off`: Disable preview
-  * `definitionPreview`: Only show the function definition
-  * `fullPreview`: Show the complete context (default)
+* `whereIs.enabledProjects`: List of project names where the extension should be enabled
+  * Default: `["portpro-backend"]`
+* `whereIs.enableHover`: Enable or disable hover information for function calls
+  * Default: `true`
+* `whereIs.enableDefinition`: Enable or disable go to definition functionality
+  * Default: `true`
+* `whereIs.enableDiagnostic`: Enable or disable diagnostic warnings for naming conventions
+  * Default: `true`

 ## Usage

-1. Open a JavaScript file
+1. Open a JavaScript file in an enabled project
 2. Place your cursor on a function call
 3. Use `F12` or right-click and select "Go to Definition"
 4. The extension will analyze the code and navigate to the function definition